Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 - freeglut3-dev
 - pkg-config

-### If using qt5 System:
+#### If using qt5 system:
 - qtbase5-dev
 - qtmultimedia5-dev
 - qttools5-dev
 - qtbase5-private-dev
 - libqt5x11extras5-dev

-### If opencv if enabled:
+#### If opencv if enabled:
 - libavformat-dev
 - libavdevice-dev
 - libavcodec-dev

 ### Linux build instructions <a name="linux-build-instructions"></a>

-1. clone LidarView's source code repository to a directory of your chosing, for example:
+1. Clone LidarView's source code repository to a directory of your chosing, for example:

     `cd <work-directory>`

     `git clone <git url to LidarView repository> --recursive LidarView-source`

-    * moving this directoy in the future will break all build environnements that were using it (you will have to redo steps 6. and 7.)
+    * Moving this directoy in the future will break all build environnements that were using it (you will have to redo steps 3. and 4.).

-2. create a new directory to store the build.
+2. Create a new directory to store the build.

     `mkdir <work-directory>/LidarView-build`

     * **This directory must not be inside the LidarView source code directory**

-3. configure the build by entering:
+3. Configure the build by entering:

     `cd <work-directory>/LidarView-build`

     `cmake <work-directory>/LidarView-source/Superbuild -DCMAKE_BUILD_TYPE=Release`

-    * by default the generator used is **make**, if you prefer to use **ninja**, add the option `-GNinja`
+    * By default the generator used is **make**, if you prefer to use **ninja**, add the option `-GNinja`.
-    * Take note that this command mentions the subdirectory "Superbuild" inside the source directory and not the source directory itself.
+    * Take note that this command mentions the subdirectory "*Superbuild*" inside the source directory and not the source directory itself.

-4. start building by entering:
+4. Start building by entering:

     `make -j<N>`

-   * replace `<N>` by the number of cores you want to use
+   * Replace `<N>` by the number of cores you want to use.

-5. if you modified only LidarView and want to rebuild incrementally (incrementaly = only modified files are rebuilded), enter the commands:
+5. If you modified only LidarView and want to rebuild incrementally (incrementally = only modified files are rebuilt), enter the commands:

     `cd lidarview-superbuild/common-superbuild/lidarview/build`

     `make install`

     * Incremental builds are much faster than the first build.
-    * it is also possible to run `make` from the top of the build directory like you did the first time, but that will take longer because all dependencies are checked for changes
+    * It is also possible to run `make` from the top of the build directory like you did the first time, but that will take longer because all dependencies are checked for changes.

-6. if you checkout a new branch you will need to update all submodules :
+6. If you checkout a new branch you will need to update all submodules :

     `git checkout <branch>`